gozdi29/Portfolio/Classification/README.md

   For hyperparameter search I used Hyperopt a Bayesian hyperparameter optimizer.
 Hyperopt is much more efficient that GridSearch, when I learned how to use it I realised how much time I wasted using GridSearch.

-  For tracking experiments I used MLflow a MLOps framework integrated into databricks.
+  For tracking experiments I used MLflow a MLOps framework integrated into Databricks.

   For model training I used Spark's MLLib which in case of such a small dataset is an overkill and actually works slower than SK-learn.
 I wanted to show my ability to use Spark's MLLib.

-Main goal of this project was to present my knowledge and necessary abilites for training Machine Learning algorithms to do binary classification.